bluefoot/m3ufilter/README.md

 ### Bypassing filters and getting the full file

-Just ommit both `groups` and `exclude` from URL or config profile.
+Just ommit both `groups` and `exclude` parameters from URL or config profile.
 The script will not apply any filters and return the full file from the server.
+Keep in mind that the script may still filter down some of the headers.

 ## Developer info